Residencies

 PressNorth Printmakers is a not-for-profit artist-run-initiative composed of emerging, mid-career and professional printmakers from Townsville and the surrounding regions.

-For the PressNorth Studio Residency in 2023, Umbrella and PressNorth Printmakers are pleased to announce that Dr. Veronica Calarco will be joining The Studio from mid-March to mid-June.
+For the PressNorth Studio Residency in 2023, Dr Veronica Calarco joined The Studio from mid-March to mid-June.
 Veronica is an Australian printmaker, living and practicing in Wales, who specialises in lithography mixed technique printmaking and has a strong interest in endangered and minority languages.
+During her residency at Umbrella, she created a new series of lithographic prints and woven artworks which were presented in the exhibition Gwrando... to listen from 2 June to 2 July.

 View from the Riverbank Studio.
 Photograph: Anneke Silver.